storacha/w3up/packages/w3up-client/README.md

     - Note that this alone does not give visibility into which of your end users are uploading what; to track this, you'll probably need them to send you that information separately (e.g., once they've run `upload` and get back a content CID, you can have them send that CID to you for tracking)
 - There is a world of possibilities with your users "bringing their own identity" for their Space; you could explore how crypto wallet private keys, Apple Passkey, and more might map to Space DIDs and have the client use those
 - If you have code snippet(s) that works for you, please share them in a PR or [Github issue](https://github.com/web3-storage/w3up/issues) and we'll link them here!

+### Environments requiring wasm import

+Some environments (for instance Cloudflare Workers) require wasm bytecode to be imported.
+All other paths to load wasmm are disallowed by embedder.
+For these use cases, the default export of `w3up-client` (most compatible) won't work out of the box.
+A custom build will need to be created to get the client working.

+We created a `esbuild-plugin` [esbuild-plugin-w3up-client-wasm-import](https://github.com/vasco-santos/esbuild-plugin-w3up-client-wasm-import) that you can easily use.
+There is also an [example repository](https://github.com/vasco-santos/worker-w3up-client-example).

 ## API